vinodkd/guts/book/01_size.md

 * Was language agnostic,
 * Was indeed measurable,
 * Was extensible to define other properties of code with,
-* And yet easy for humans to understand and use to understand a lot of information in one go?
+* And yet was easy for humans to understand and use to understand a lot of information in one go?

 That's what I'd call a natural measure of software size.
 The rest of this chapter is an attempt to build one.